Sorry, But You're An Idiot!

 He put up signs on the highway, stood on the side of the road and cried, "Buy a hot dog, mister?"
 People bought.
 He increased his meat and bun orders.
 He bought a bigger stove to take care of his trade.

 He finally got his son home from college to help him out.
 But then something happened.
 His son said, "Father, haven't you been listening to the radio?
 Reading the newspapers?
-"There's a big depression.
-The European situation is terrible.
-The domestic situation is worse."

 The father thought, "My son's been to college, he reads the papers and he listens to the radio, and he ought to know."
 He cut down on his meat and bun orders, took down his advertising signs, and no longer bothered to stand out on the highway to sell his hot dogs.

 His hot dog sales fell almost overnight.
-"You're right, son" the father said to the boy.
+"You're right, son..."
+The father said to the boy.
 "We certainly are in the middle of a great depression."

 D'oh!!